yoyz/picoloop/README.md

 ##### L/S menu

-The top menu show the tracks and patterns.
+The top menu shows the tracks and patterns.
 - Save your current track by selecting an empty slow, then B+down.
 - Save your current pattern (group of 4 tracks) by selecting a column, then A+down.
 - Load a track with A+up (it will replace your current working track).